-A disruption in our information technology ("IT") systems could adversely impact our business and operations.
+A disruption in our information technology ("IT") systems or any violation of data protection laws could adversely impact our business and operations.

 We rely on the accuracy, capacity and security of our IT systems and our ability to update these systems in response to the changing needs of our business.
 We use our IT systems to collect and store confidential and sensitive data, including information about our business, our customers and our employees.
+Our IT systems may be disrupted or fail for a number of reasons, including natural disasters, such as fires; power loss; software "bugs", hardware defects or human error; or hacking, computer viruses, malware, ransomware or other cyber attacks.

 As technology continues to evolve, we anticipate that we will collect and store even more data in the future and that our systems will increasingly use remote communication features that are susceptible to both willful and unintentional security breaches.
 We have incurred costs and expect to incur significant additional costs in order to implement security measures that we feel are appropriate to protect our IT systems.
-Nevertheless, future attacks could result in our systems or data being breached and/or damaged by computer viruses or unauthorized physical or electronic access.
-Such a breach could result in not only business disruption, but also theft of our intellectual property or trade secrets and/or unauthorized access to controlled data and personal information stored in connection with our human resources function.
+Despite these efforts, future attacks could result in our systems or data being breached and/or damaged by computer viruses or unauthorized physical or electronic access.
+Such a breach could result in theft of our intellectual property or trade secrets and/or unauthorized access to controlled data and personal information stored in connection with our human resources function.
 In the event of a breach in security that allows third parties access to personal information, we are subject to a variety of ever-changing laws on a global basis that may require us to provide notification to the data owners, and that may subject us to lawsuits, fines and other means of regulatory enforcement or harm employee morale.
-Any interruption, outage or breach of our IT systems could adversely affect our business operations.
-To the extent that any data is lost or destroyed or any confidential information is inappropriately disclosed or used, it could adversely affect our competitive position or customer relationships, harm our business and possibly lead to claims, liability, or fines based upon alleged breaches of contract or applicable laws.